bhioswego/ML_ordCOX-1/READEME.md

 The source code is an implementation of our method described in the paper "Isabelle Bichindaritz1, Guanghui Liu1, and Christopher Bartlett1.
-Integrative Survival Analysis of Breast Cancer with from Gene Expression and DNA Methylation Data".
+Integrative Survival Analysis of Breast Cancer with Gene Expression and DNA Methylation Data".

 Because github limit that the uploaded file size cannot exceed 100Mb, two original mRNA and methylation datasets fail to upload in github repository.
 So the whole source code for the proposed method and the datasets have been put online available at https://pan.baidu.com/s/1jQP5e-EBe0FOhvf7s5BIkw (extracted code is: LGH0) for free academic use.
 You will be appreciated to download from this address.